5pideyy/Spidey_Notes/CTF/INFOSEC/INFOSEC WRITE UP.md

 ---

 # WEB

 ## SNAP FROM URL (100 points)

-- Two Flask scripts `main.py` is EXPOSED and `admin.py` is running locally.
-The goal is to bypass URL validation and access internal server which is admin.py (`127.0.0.1`) to retrieve the flag.
+Two Flask scripts are in play: `main.py`, boldly exposed to the internet, and `admin.py`, quietly minding its business on `127.0.0.1`.
+The goal?
+Sneak past URL validation, access the hidden `admin.py`, and retrieve the flag.
+Here's how it went down:

 ---

 ### Main.py: Functionality

 #### Routes

 1. `/` **Route**:

-    - Renders `index.html`.
+    - Loads `index.html`, keeping things simple and uneventful.

 ```python
 @app.route("/")